morogoku/android_device_samsung_herolte/README.md

 # TWRP device tree for Samsung S7 aka herolte

- Copyright (C) 2019 Ananjaser1211 Open-source
+ Copyright (C) 2019 morogoku Open-source

  Licensed under the Apache License, Version 2.0 (the "License");
  you may not use this file except in compliance with the License.